TheCharBot/A-Minecraft-RPG/README.md

 Will hopefully be in a playable state soon

 Next Up In Developement:
-1. Soundtrack and SFX
+1. Handheld Items and Inventory System
-2. Handheld Items and Inventory System
+2. Soundtrack and SFX
 4. Cutscene / Dialogue System

-Potential Changes:
+Potential Changes(in the far future):
 1. Collision System
 2. Map Movement System